alvarocia/CRM2s/README.md

 ## 📄 License

-This package is released under the MIT License.
+This package is released under the GLP License.

 ------------------------------------------------------------------------